progfargo/docs.fyne.io/extend/custom-theme.md

 }
 ```

-To apply our theme changes we will first define a new type that that implements this interface.
+To apply our theme changes we will first define a new type that implements this interface.

 ### Define your theme